state-requirements-hero

 FOOD HANDLER

-• Food handler certificates are not required in the State of Kansas, but your local health department may have other requirements.
+• Food handler cards or certificates are not required in Kansas.
+However, your local health department may have other requirements.

 FOOD HANDLER

-• Food handler certificates are not required in the State of Kentucky, but your local health department may have other requirements.
+• Food handler cards or certificates are not required in Kentucky.
+However, your local health department may have other requirements.

 FOOD HANDLER

-• Food handler certificates are not required in the State of Louisiana, but your local health department may have other requirements.
+• Food handler cards or certificates are not required in Louisiana.
+However, your local health department may have other requirements.

 FOOD HANDLER

-• Food handler certificates are not required in the State of Massachusetts, but your local health department may have other requirements.
+• Food handler cards or certificates are not required in Massachusetts.
+However, your local health department may have other requirements.

 FOOD HANDLER

-• Food handler certificates are not required in the State of Minnesota, but your local health department may have other requirements.
+• Food handler cards or certificates are not required in Minnesota.
+However, your local health department may have other requirements.

 FOOD HANDLER

-• Food handler certificates are not required in the State of Missouri.
-However, many counties require employees who handle food to have a food handler certificate earned through their health department.
+• Food handler cards or certificates are not required in Missouri.
+However, many counties require food handlers to earn certificates through their local department.

 FOOD HANDLER

-• Food handler certificates are not required by the State of Nevada.
-However, all food workers in Las Vegas and Clark County, Nevada, are required to receive a county-approved food handler safety card.
+• Food handler cards or certificates are not required in Nevada.
+However, all food workers in Las Vegas and the greater Clark County must have a county-approved food handler safety card.

 FOOD HANDLER

-• Food handler certificates are not required by the State of New Jersey.
-However, some counties require employees to earn certificates through their local health department.
+• Food handler cards or certificates are not required in New Jersey.
+However, your local health department may have other requirements.

 FOOD HANDLER

-• Food handler certificates are not required in the State of New York, but your local health department may have other requirements.
+• Food handler cards or certificates are not required in New York.
+However, your local health department may have other requirements.

 FOOD HANDLER

-• Food handler certificates are not required in the State of North Dakota, but your local health department may have other requirements.
+• Food handler cards or certificates are not required in North Dakota.
+However, your local health department may have other requirements.

 FOOD HANDLER